pavankumar0077/Complete-DevOps/AWS-Security-Group-NACL.md

 ![image](https://github.com/pavankumar0077/Complete-DevOps/assets/40380941/5c0e62fb-1a31-4c37-aef2-a76b8c3bfad3)
 1) ... lines represents virtual private cloud
 2) We have create virtual private cloud and provide IP ADDRESS RANGE, AWS bydefault will create Internet gateway, NACL, Route table
 3) additonal we will create EC2 instance and attach a security group for this EC2 instance

+Create VPC
+--
+1) VPC --> Select VPC and More (To get AWS secuirty as well like igw and others)
+2) Select ip range , 16,24,32 byefautl it is 16
+3) Select availability zones and endpoint as required

+Create Instance
+--
+1) Instance name --> key
+2) Edit network settings --> Select vpc that we have created
+3) subnet should be private that is industry pratice
+4) assign ip -- enable
+5) firewall -- use create group or exising group if you have alredy have it

+NOTE:
+1) IN VPC --> Network ACLs --> Inbound rules --> priority matters
+2) Now from NACL all the traffic is allowed.
+So internet gateway forwards all the traffic to the route table  to load balancer if we have load balancer
+3) Now router table will forward the traffic to the EC2 instance
+4) NACL is allowed now, But security group is blocking now.
+5) We can block specific ip address with 16,32,14 as well